Contractor pensions are often made out to be more complex than they need to be, and a host of myths have grown up around them.

 9. I can take all my pension pot as a tax-free cash lump sum

-James notes that this is one of the fastest growing myths since the pension reforms of 2015: “A contractor can draw down 25% of their pension fund as a tax-free lump sum.
-The 2015 reforms also allow contractors to access their entire fund, assuming the scheme provider allows it, but it will be taxed at the contractor’s marginal rate.”
+This is one of the fastest growing myths since the pension reforms of 2015: “A contractor can draw down 25% of their pension fund as a tax-free lump sum.
+The 2015 reforms also allow contractors to access their entire fund, assuming the scheme provider allows it, but it will be taxed at the contractor’s marginal rate.

 10. My family won’t get my pension savings if I die